Skip to content Skip to footer navigation

 saves space

-3. They'll save you space
+3. They can save space

 A multi-cooker can replace a number of kitchen appliances: rice cooker, electric frypan, pressure cooker, slow cooker, air fryer, bread maker, yoghurt maker and steamer.